 TransTech is located at 12142 NE Sky Lane, Suite 130, Aurora, OR 97002.
 TransTech leases a total of approximately 9,750 square feet of office and warehouse space for its administrative offices, product inventory and shipping operations.
-In March 2011, the lease was extended for a five year term at a monthly rental of \$4,751.
-The lease has expired and TransTech is operating on a month to month lease at \$4,751 per month.
-There are two additional five year renewals available with a set accelerating increase of 10% per 5 year term.
+TransTech leases this office until June 30, 2016 for \$5,486 per month.